kalenwallin/hudl-take-home-test/readme.md

 ## Introduction

-This repository contains a testing suite for the Hudl login system and seeks to fulfill the requirements of the **Quality Assurance Engineer II** interview take-home test.
+This repository contains a testing suite for the Hudl login system and seeks to fulfill the requirements of the **Quality Assurance Engineer I** interview take-home test.

 ## Developing Locally